 - How many hours per week you’d like to be working?
 (An average 4-5 working day with 2-3 days fully or partially off is the way I roll.
 It might be different for you!)

 - What’s the average price for the lifestyle you’d enjoy?
 (Occasional restaurant and cinema?
 Traveling monthly?
-Buying the most expensive wine once per week?)
+Buying the most expensive wine each week?)

 - What are your long-term goals? ($100 000 in savings?
 Daily traveling?
 A new car?)